 Some may have heard that the castor bean is the source of ricin, a deadly poison.
 While this is true, there is no ricin in castor oil.

 If anyone has any thoughts or tips on how to use castor oil best, leave a comment below.

 Does Castor Oil Work?

-I have no idea of it works or not.
-Given that several people have told me castor oil was helping their hair growth, I was disappointed to see no human clinical evidence to confirm or deny this.
+Given that several people have told me it was helping their hair growth, I was disappointed to see no human clinical evidence to confirm or deny this.
 Is this because you can't patent castor oil?
 Maybe.
 Either way, to know for sure, it will take human clinical research.
 The good news for those who want to try this is the oil isn't expensive.